federicomariamassari/udacity-sfend/projects/p4/p4-radar-target-generation-and-detection.md

 #### Training and Guard Cells

 Choosing an appropriate number of training and guard cells in the range and Doppler dimensions involves balancing speed and accuracy: a too small number of cells will disregard important information on the noise and may not prevent spillover from the cell under test; a too large number will instead significantly increase computational time.
-In this project, I set the number of training cells to 6 (range) and 4 (Doppler), and the number of guard cells to 3 in both dimensions.
+In this project, I set the number of training cells to 6 (range) and 4 (Doppler), and the number of guard cells to 3 (both dimensions).
+As a result, on a MacBook Pro M1 Max (64GB RAM) the 2D CA-CFAR algorithm yields the desired output in ~1 second with JIT compilation.

 #### Offset